facg3/regEx/README.md

 # regEx
 What is the RegExp:
 	regexp stands for "Regular Expressions", which is an object that describes a pattern of characters.
 Syntax {/pattern/modifiers}

-regexp stands for "Regular Expressions", which is an object that describes a pattern of characters.
-Syntax {/pattern/modifiers}

 ##### For example,